Skarlso/totp-generator/README.md

 # TOTP Generator Implementation

+*DISCLAIMER*: Please don't use this in a production like environment.
+This is an experiment RFC Implementation in order to Learn only.
+Use this as a learning tool.

 A generator for TOTP based on RFC-6238.

 Original idea of implementing an RFC as a programming exercises by: [Yitsushi](https://github.com/Yitsushi).